lucys-99/CMU_Notes/Fall24/IntroML_10601.md

 ###### Lucy Sun MCDS Fall 2024
 ### Memorizers
 - Remember each data
 - It is not a model.
-It is not generalization.
+It is not generalizable.
 ### Majority Vote
 - Return prediction as the mode of training set.
 - Worst training error = 50%